 Cheap Travel Activities

 Hop on a train or plane and head into London to enjoy some of the cheap (and free) stuff to do in the capital.
 The most expensive part of your journey (if you live close enough to do it as a day trip) will be the train travel, but with special family fares and cheap deals during the holidays the tickets aren’t actually very expensive.
-And if you do need to spend the night, there are often fabulous deals on London condo rentals during the holiday season as well.
 All of London’s museums and galleries are free to enter, and a particularly good one to visit with kids is the Science Museum by the South Kensington tube station.
 Keep an eye out for all the Olympic “Houses” as well.
 Each country has a house celebrating their sporting history and many are free and include great activities for children.